-Google Wants Your Website Secure and Mobile Ready for 2018
+Google Wants Your Website Secure and Mobile Friendly

 With the end of the year nearing and the 4th quarter set to begin, there are a few things regarding your website that Google wants you to be aware of as a business owner.